 Please make note that the ATC is not responsible for supporting personal computers, except when the problem is directly related to the use of an adaptive technology.
 Personal computers are the sole responsibility of their respective owners.
 The ATC will neither trouble-shoot defective hardware nor provide or reinstall an operating system (OS), Microsoft product, anti-virus software, etc. Any necessary repairs must be directly related to an adaptive technology need and must be approved by the Adaptive Technology Coordinator.
 The staff of the ATC is also not responsible for the "specs" of desired personal computers.

 If a student should have problems with his/her personal computer, then he/she should follow the standard university protocols that relate to owning/using a personal computer on or off campus.
 For example, ResNet is another service that provides technical support to students who live on campus by assisting with the connection to the campus network.
-ResNet can be contacted at (615) 898-5891, firstname.lastname@example.org, or you may visit the computer lab in the Wood/Felder Hall.
+ResNet can be contacted at (615) 898-5891, firstname.lastname@example.org.
 If a student lives off campus and utilizes his/her computer on campus, he/she should contact or inquire about the services from the Information Technology Division (ITD) Help Desk.
 The ITD Help Desk is a 24/7 resource that can be contacted at (615) 898-5345, email@example.com , or students may visit the basement of the Cope Administration Building (CAB).

 For more information, feel free to contact the Adaptive Technology Coordinator at (615) 904-8550, firstname.lastname@example.org , or visit Room 174 in the James E. Walker Library.